-- 1. Disposals of investment property in a total value of over €580 million (see note 8.2). - 2.
-Repayment of bonds, schuldscheins and bank loans with nominal value of over €770 million (see notes 10.2 and 10.3). - 3.
-Resolution on Scrip Dividend distribution of €0.23 per share to be settled in July 2022 (see note 9.1). - 4.
-Acquisitions of investment property in a total value of €357.4 million (see note 8). - 5.
+- Disposals of investment property and trading property in a total book value of over €1.2 billion (see note 8.2). - Repayment of bonds, schuldscheins and bank loans with nominal value of over €0.7 billion (see notes 10.2 and 10.3), net of draw-down of new loans from financial institutions. - Distribution of Scrip Dividend of €0.23 per share in July 2022 to the shareholder of the Company (see note 9.1). - 4.
+Increasing the holding rate in GCP during the reporting period from 48.8% to 60.1% (see note 9.3). - 5.
 Continuation of share buy-back of the Company's own shares (see note 9.2). - 6.
-For additional information about changes in the Group's financial position and performance, see the "Notes on business performance" section in the Board of Directors' Report. - 7.
-Geopolitical situation around Russia Ukraine On February 24, 2022, following several months of increasing escalation, the Russian Federation (Russia) announced the beginning of a "special military operation" in Ukraine.
+For additional information about changes in the Group's financial position and performance, see the "Notes on business performance" section in the Board of Directors' Report. - Geopolitical situation around Russia Ukraine On February 24, 2022, following several months of increasing escalation, the Russian Federation (Russia) announced the beginning of a "special military operation" in Ukraine.
 Following the announcement, Russia started moving military forces into Ukraine and launched missile strikes and air-strikes at targets in across Ukraine, initiating a full-scale invasion of Ukraine (the "Invasion" or the "Conflict").
-The Invasion received wide-spread international condemnation and on March 2, 2022, the General Assembly of the United Nations. under an Emergency Special Sessions, adopted resolution A/RES/ES-11/1, among others, condemning the Invasion by Russia and demanding immediate ceasing of hostilities and withdrawal of military forces from the territory of Ukraine.
+The Invasion received wide-spread international condemnation and on March 2, 2022, the General Assembly of the United Nations, under an Emergency Special Sessions, adopted resolution A/RES/ES-11/1, among others, condemning the Invasion by Russia and demanding immediate ceasing of hostilities and withdrawal of military forces from the territory of Ukraine.
 As of the date of this report hostilities continue.
 In a reaction to Russian hostilities many nations and organizations, including Germany and the European Union (EU), have announced sanctions against Russia, Russian companies, and individuals in and from Russia.
 These sanctions, as well as increased uncertainty resulting from the conflict, have so far resulted in increased volatility in financial markets and increases in prices for a range of commodities, particularly in energy prices, among others.
 A large number of Ukrainian refugees have fled the country since the start of the conflict, seeking asylum in the EU.
 In response to this the EU invoked the Temporary Protection Directive (the "Directive"), granting expanded rights to Ukrainian citizens in the EU, granting such citizens residence permits in the EU for the duration of the directive as well as, among others, access to employment, accommodation, social welfare or means of subsistence, access to medical treatment, access to education for minors, and more.